Managing Crawl Budget on High-Traffic Headless Blogs

 - Route

-/robots.txtto a framework API handler. - Inject environment-specific disallow rules for staging paths.
+/robots.txtto a framework handler or a statically served file. - Inject environment-specific disallow rules for staging paths.

 - Apply